devleaks/followthegreens/docs/plugin.md

 It works by highlighting taxiway lights in front of the aircraft.
 The pilot only has to follow the green lights, and stop on red lights.

-But there is more now.
-There is a 4th dimension now.
+But now, there is more.
+There is a 4th dimension.

 Space.
 The final frontier? ghobe' (1). _Time_.
 The Ultimate Final Frontier.

-(1) No, in Klingon.
+(1) That's a No, in Klingon.

 # Follow the greens